cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 First, a ROS-UAVCAN bridge was the first node to be written.
 We wrote it in C++ since UAVCAN's Python implementation was not as mature back in October.
-The process was quite straightforward but quite boring and repetitive: for each message structure supported by the motor board, there are a ROS publisher and a UAVCAN subscriber, or vice versa.
+The process was quite straightforward, but boring and repetitive: for each message structure supported by the motor board, there are a ROS publisher and a UAVCAN subscriber, or vice versa.

 Each motor board had a name and node ID to identify it.
-The CAN messages were relayed onto ROS topics divided between setpoint and feedback and organized by namespace: each node name defined an associated namespace.
+The CAN messages were relayed onto ROS topics divided between setpoint and feedback, and organized by namespace: each node name defined an associated namespace.
 Take the `right_wheel` node for example, the associated list of topics looks like this.

 ```